csirikak/Dinsow-Motor-Control/README.md

 Note: Check the logic voltage before connecting anything to the Aduino, the color coding is sometimes reversed.

 To wire the board and Arduino look for the UART-L cable (The one next to the buzzer) and connect the GND and RX pins to the corresponding pins on the Arduino (GND, 6 and 11).
-Sometimes the color of the wiring is incorrect so please use a multimeter to verify (I fried an Arduino this way).

 The Arduino sketch has been configured for one mainboard, uncomment the comments @ ln 431-432 to use two boards.
 Modification will be necessary if you want more than two.